Why Do I Feel Like Hugging Myself? Self-Hug Meaning & Body Signals

 Use Preveal to notice what your body may be asking for

 Preveal is a body-signal reflection tool.
-It can help you start with the gesture itself, then look at the emotional pattern around it: when it arrives, what it feels connected to, and what kind of support your body may be asking for.
+It can help you start with the gesture itself, then look at the emotional pattern around it: when it arrives, what it feels connected to, and where your body may be seeking temporary security.

 It is a noticing tool, not a label-maker.
 It does not tell you what is wrong.
 It helps you reflect on what your body is already showing you.